brooth/jeta-site/mysite/home/markdown/install.md

 <span class="label label-info">Note</span> `metasitory.package` has to be unique for any module. `MapMetasitoryWriter` uses this package to generate metasitory containers in it.
 Follow [this guide](/guide/at-runtime) to get information about metasitories.

-To allow `jeta.properties` be found by *Jeta* one extra step is needed.
+To allow `jeta.properties` to be found by *Jeta* one extra step is needed.
 In case you put this file in the root package, you can provide the `sourcepath` by adding next snippet into your `build.gradle`:

     :::groovy
     compileJava {